 You can create a customized investment strategy at the Core account level and above.
 Investors can customize their portfolio by diversifying across a wider variety of funds with specific objectives, such as income, growth, and balanced.

-While CrowdStreet and Fundrise are both real estate investing platforms, below are 4 key differences between CrowdStreet and Fundrise that can determine the right platform for you.
+While CrowdStreet and Fundrise are both real estate investing platforms, there are 4 key differences between CrowdStreet and Fundrise that you should know about.

-The main difference between CrowdStreet and Fundrise from an investment option perspective is thatCrowdStreet primarily offers individual property investing through the CrowdStreet marketplace.
+The main difference between CrowdStreet vs. Fundrise from an investment option perspective is thatCrowdStreet primarily offers individual property investing through the CrowdStreet marketplace.
 In contrast, Fundrise only offers real estate REITs and Funds.

 However, CrowdStreet recently launched CrowdStreet REIT I, Inc. (C-REIT), a portfolio of 20-25 private commercial real estate projects selected by CrowdStreet.